 As hair growth slows down, hair loss begins to become more severe.

 That being said, we should also not neglect the other factors that cause hair loss.
 These include, for example, thyroid disorders, excessive stress, anemia, and autoimmune diseases.
-And if none of these conditions is able to explain the hair loss, still pay attention to your lifestyle, diet, hair treatment, as well as taking medications.
+And if none of these hair loss, still pay attention to your lifestyle, diet, and hair treatment, as well as taking medications.

 Know the reasons for your Hair Loss After 60

-What to do against hair loss after 60?
+What should I do to prevent hair loss after 60?

 The drop in estrogen production is further linked to fluctuations in brain chemistry.
 This can then lead to sudden changes in mood, such as depressive and anxiety disorders.
 Although these conditions are rather difficult to prevent, there are relaxation mechanisms that can significantly reduce the symptoms.
-This is particularly the case with yoga and breathing and meditation practices, for example.
+This is particularly the case with yoga, breathing, and meditation practices, for example.

 A stress-free life is a healthy life for your hair

 Physical activity is a key factor in leading a healthy lifestyle, making you feel stronger and happier.
 However, be careful about the type of activity you choose, so that it is appropriate for your age.